jinchi2013/react-redux/README.md

 # react-redux

-Todos and counter is created here from skratch
+react-redux data flow pattern is created here from skratch using ES6, webpack, nodejs